 Clovis Compassionate Use Policy

 At Clovis Oncology, we are committed to developing safe and effective therapies for cancer and providing those therapies as quickly as possible to the patients most likely to benefit based on our understanding of how the therapies work.
 As part of that commitment, we support providing access to rucaparib as an investigational product for patients that have a type of cancer for which rucaparib is not currently approved, provided there is substantial scientific evidence to support both the safety and potential efficacy of rucaparib in that cancer type and when it is logistically feasible.
-It is important to note that in the U.S. rucaparib is only approved for the treatment and the maintenance treatment of ovarian cancer, and that all other indications are considered investigational.
+It is important to note that in the U.S. rucaparib is currently only approved for the treatment and the maintenance treatment of ovarian cancer and for the treatment of prostate cancer, and that all other indications are considered investigational.
 Thus, the potential risk/benefit profile for rucaparib outside the approved indications has not yet been established.
 Physicians and patients should consider all possible risks and potential benefits when seeking access to rucaparib for investigational use.

 Clovis Oncology uses the following criteria for considering requests to provide access to rucaparib for individual patients for a non-approved indication:

-- The patient has been diagnosed with a solid tumor
+- The patient has been diagnosed with a solid tumor.

-- The patient has received standard therapies for treatment of their solid tumor
+- The patient has received standard therapies for treatment of their solid tumor.

-- The patient does not qualify for participation in or does not have access to ongoing rucaparib clinical trials; information regarding Clovis-sponsored clinical studies can be found at clinicaltrials.gov
+- The patient does not qualify for participation in or does not have access to ongoing rucaparib clinical trials; information regarding Clovis-sponsored clinical studies can be found at clinicaltrials.gov.

 - The patient has a life expectancy of at least 30 days.